View Document

 General Standards

-(6) External referencing and benchmarking activities for courses are managed by course coordinators under the direction of Program Managers as part of ongoing course monitoring.
+(6) External referencing and benchmarking activities for courses are managed by course coordinators under the direction of Program Managers.
+Program Managers reflect outside their programs to inform the design, content, and relevance of learning as part of the Comprehensive Program Reviews (CPR) and ongoing course monitoring.

 Comprehensive and Annual Program Reviews